awxkee/sparkyuv/README.md

 Not all the conversion path exists in libyuv so not everything can be benchmarked.

-- Since very close approach to libyuv is used for YCbCr in general performance of decoding 8 bit is very close to libyuv.
+- Since very close approach to libyuv is used for YCbCr in general performance of decoding 8 bit is very close to libyuv, sometimes faster however in general it should be considered as same.
 - Encoding of YCbCr 8-bit faster in libyuv.
 - 10/12 bit YCbCr in the library faster than libyuv.
 - YcCbcCrc very slow transformation.
 - YCgCo-Re/YCgCo-Ro fastest transformations available.
 - YCgCo maybe reworked up to 100% performance gain for full range transform
+- Some additional optimizations made for NEON, it is expected to be slightly better on arm64-v8a

 #### Benchmark